Topolectrical circuit realization of topological corner modes

 {\bf Experimental results ---} For the experimental realization of topological corner modes a circuit board with $4.5 \times 4.5$ unit cells was designed.
-The line spacing on the board was chosen large enough such that spurious inductive coupling between the circuit elements was below our measurement resolution.
+The line spacing on the board was chosen such that spurious inductive coupling between the circuit elements was below our measurement resolution.
 All impedance measurements were performed with a HP 4194A Impedance/Gain-Phase Analyzer in a full differential configuration.
-In order to achieve a clearly resolvable corner state resonance on the superimposed resistive background of the bulk states (i.\ e., the combined impedance contribution of our RLC circuit), which is of the order of a few hundreds of milli-ohm, the values of the circuit elements where chosen for the resonance frequency to be in the MHz-range.
-The ratio $\lambda$ between the capacitors/inductors was set to $3.3$.
+In order to achieve a clearly resolvable corner state resonance on the superimposed resistive background of the bulk states, i.e., the combined impedance contribution of our RLC circuit, which is of the order of a few hundreds of milli-ohm at the resonance, the values of the circuit elements where chosen for the resonance frequency to be at 2.8 MHz.
+The ratio $\lambda$ between the capacitors/inductors was set to 3.3, so that the spatially decaying corner state resonance could be observed over 3 unit cells in each spatial direction (see also Methods section~\ref{app-d}).

 Figure~\ref{fig: experimental data} compares the experimental data with the theoretical predictions, finding excellent agreement between the two.
 It demonstrates the existence of a spectrally and spatially localized topological corner state.
 In Fig.~\ref{fig: experimental data}~a) the frequency-dependent spectrum of the circuit Laplacian shows the isolated corner mode and illustrates the connection between a (bulk and edge) spectral gap of $J(\omega)$ at fixed frequency $\omega$ and a gap in the spectrum of the dynamical matrix $D$, which corresponds to a range of frequencies without zero modes of $J(\omega)$.
 In Fig.~\ref{fig: experimental data}~b) and~c) the corner mode at $\omega=\omega_0$ is mapped out with single-site resolution.
-The exponential decay of the measured impedance is in excellent correspondence with the theoretical expectation.
-The experimental demonstration that the corner mode is indeed a spectrally isolated is contained in Fig.~\ref{fig: experimental data}~d).
+The exponential decay of the measured impedance is in excellent correspondence with the theoretical expectation

+where $\lambda=C_2/C_1$ according to Fig.~\ref{fig: physical picture} and $x,y \in \mathbb{N}$ label the absolute distance from the upper left edge in both spatial directions in units of the circuit lattice constant.
+The experimental demonstration that the corner mode is indeed spectrally isolated, and as such not deriving from a bulk or edge effect, is shown in Fig.~\ref{fig: experimental data}~d) via a comparison between measurement and simulation.
+The theoretical imepdance corner peak is normalized to unity, while the corresponding impedance corner peak in the actual measurement reaches 800 $\Omega$.